macports/macports-user-chunyang/helm-ls-svn.el/README.md

 # helm-ls-svn

-helm extensions for listing files in svn project.
+a helm extension for listing files in svn project.

+Please see the Commentary in `helm-ls-svn.el` for more info.